linkorb/objectstorage/README.md

 ## Console tool

-This library comes with a simple console application that uses the client.
+This library comes with a simple console application that uses the library.
 You can use it for testing and introspection.

 ### Example console commands: